There are no legal notices.

 3. Upon receipt of the claim and bond, the Attorney General will notify the Prosecuting Attorney who may either petition the Circuit Court for forfeiture of the property or may elect to honor the claim.
 If the Prosecuting Attorney elects to honor the claim, the seizing agency will be instructed to release the property, or some specified interest in it.
 If the Prosecuting Attorney petitions the circuit court for forfeiture and prevails, all costs and expenses of the proceedings will be deducted from any cost bond filed.

-A Petition for Remission or Mitigation or a claim and bond must be filed with the Department of the Attorney General, Criminal Justice Division, Hale Auhau, 425 Queen Street, Honolulu, Hawai’i 96813 within thirty days after you receive this notice or the date on which it is published in a newspaper of general circulation in the county in which the seizure for forfeiture took place, whichever occurs first.
+A Petition for Remission or Mitigation or a claim and bond must be filed with the Department of the Attorney General, Civil Recoveries Division, Hale Auhau, 425 Queen Street, Honolulu, Hawai’i 96813 within thirty days after you receive this notice or the date on which it is published in a newspaper of general circulation in the county in which the seizure for forfeiture took place, whichever occurs first.
 One extension of thirty days for filing of the claim may be granted upon a written request demonstrating good cause provided that the request is received within the thirty day period for filing of a claim.

 IF YOU FAIL TO FILE A CLAIM AND COST OR IN PAUPERIS BOND OR A PETITION FOR REMISSION OR MITIGATION OR AN EXTENSION REQUEST IN A TIMELY MANNER AND IN SUBSTANTIAL COMPLIANCE WITH §712A-10 OF THE HAWAI’I REVISED STATUES, THE PETITION FOR ADMINISTRATIVE FORFEITURE WILL BE GRANTED AND THE PROPERTY SHALL BE FORFEITED TO THE STATE OF HAWAI’I.